-Take an authentic oxcart ride in Kampong Tralach
+Take an authentic ox cart ride in Kampong Tralach

 Personalise your holiday with a choice of included sightseeing options sure to leave you with lifelong memories

 A local boat will take you to the river-land town of Cai Be today.
 Once here, step ashore to visit the French Gothic cathedral as well as the colourful port area, which is filled with crumbling colonial buildings and delightful flowering gardens.
 The morning then takes you onwards to a rice paper manufacturer where you’ll see how Vietnamese rice paper is made.
-Lunch will be served back on board later as your ship cruises past scenes of charming rural life towards the quaint town of Sa Dec.
-This delightfully sleepy locale is where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
-On arrival, tour Huynh Thuy Le’s old house and learn the story behind Marguerite Duras’ best-selling novel, The Lover.
-Later, pay a visit to a traditional Cao Dai temple.
-Watch visitors and pilgrims come and go, and appreciate the beauty of the building.Daily :
+The delightfully sleepy locale of Sa Dec is where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
+On arrival, tour Huynh Thuy Le’s old house and learn the story behind Marguerite Duras’ best-selling novel, ‘The Lover’.
+Later, pay a visit to a traditional Cao Dai temple.Daily :

 With a free morning at hand in Phnom Penh, you may like to enjoy a restful start to the day and stay aboard your ship.
 Or, make use of your time in this beautiful city and head out on your own to discover the attractions.
-Your APT Cruise Director can provide inspiration should you need it.
-Later in the day, your ship will cruise to remote Koh Chen, a small village specialising in silverware and copperware.
-Here you’ll visit some of the home-workshops that manufacture handmade copper souvenirs.
-Watch the clever artisans at work and perhaps purchase a memento of your journey.Daily :
+Later in the day, your ship will cruise to Koh Chen, a small village specialising in silverware and copperware.
+Here you’ll visit some of the home-workshops that manufacture handmade copper souvenirs.Daily :

 Today brings you an authentic glimpse into the local way of life as you jump aboard a small boat and head into the wetlands near Kampong Chhnang.
 Known as the ‘Clay Pot Port’, the local people craft pottery under their stilt homes on the river - a delight to watch.
-Afterwards, you’ll return to your ship and cast off towards Prek K’dam on the Tonle Sap.
+Afterwards, you’ll return to your ship and cast off towards Prek K’dam on the edge of Tonle Sap.
 This evening, reflect on the days that have just gone by as you enjoy your last night on board your luxury river cruise.
 Meet your fellow travellers for a pre-dinner drink before celebrating the end of your cruise with a Farewell Dinner.Daily :